Dieter1978/Portfolio-Assignment/src/README.md

 The target audience is an employer looking to engage a dev and/or IT professional.

 ## Tech stack (e.g. html, css, deployment platform, etc)

+This is a basic project involving HTML 5 and CSS to design the front end of the website.
+It is deployed in the netifly app. www.netifly.app